• Skip to primary navigation

 You can use your favorite brand of gluten-free pasta- there are a lot of gf pastas to choose from - as long as it holds together well when cooked.

-I started out making this recipe with Brown Rice Pasta*, but Chickpea Pasta and Lentil Pasta are also good options.
+I like to make this gluten free macaroni salad recipe with Brown Rice Pasta*, but Chickpea Pasta and Lentil Pasta are also good options.

 * Specifically, Tinkyada Brown Rice Pasta Spirals.